Haris Duljević

-Haris Duljević ([xâːris dûːʎeʋitɕ]; born 16 November 1993) is a Bosnian professional footballer who plays as a winger for 2.
-Bundesliga club Hansa Rostock and the Bosnia and Herzegovina national team.
+Haris Duljević ([xâːris dûːʎeʋitɕ]; born 16 November 1993) is a Bosnian professional footballer who plays as a winger.

 Duljević started his professional career at Čelik Zenica, before joining Olimpic in 2011.
 Three years later, he switched to Sarajevo.
 In 2017, he moved to Dynamo Dresden.
 Two years later, Duljević was transferred to Nîmes.
 He signed with Hansa Rostock in 2021.
+In 2024, he went back to Sarajevo.
+Later that year, he joined Stal Rzeszów.

-A former youth international for Bosnia and Herzegovina, Duljević made his senior international debut in 2016, earning over 20 caps since.
+A former youth international for Bosnia and Herzegovina, Duljević made his senior international debut in 2016, earning over 20 caps until 2022.

 Club career

 Early career

-Duljević started playing football at a local club, before joining youth setup of his hometown club Olimpic in 2009.
-He made his professional debut playing for Čelik Zenica on 10 April 2011 at the age of 17.
+Duljević started playing football at a local club, before joining the youth setup of his hometown team Olimpic in 2009.
+He made his professional debut playing for Čelik Zenica against Olimpic on 10 April 2011 at the age of 17.

 In March 2012, he returned to Olimpic.
 On 6 April 2013, he scored his first professional goal against Velež.

 Sarajevo

 In April 2014, Duljević switched to Sarajevo on a three-year deal.
-He made his official debut for the team in UEFA Europa League qualifier against Haugesund on 17 July.
-On 7 August, he scored his first goal for Sarajevo against Atromitos.
-Three days later, he made his league debut against Borac Banja Luka and managed to score a goal.
+He made his official debut for the side in a UEFA Europa League qualifier against Haugesund on 17 July.
+On 7 August, he scored his first goal for Sarajevo in a UEFA Europa League qualifier against Atromitos.
+A week later, he made his league debut against Borac Banja Luka and managed to score a goal.
 He won his first trophy with the club on 30 May 2015, when they were crowned league champions.

 In November, he was named team captain.